wp-media/imagify-plugin/readme.txt

 4. Other Media Page

 == Changelog ==
+= 1.9.0 - 2019/05/06 =
+* New: webp support.
+For each image or thumbnail, Imagify can create a webp version of it.
+But since creating these images without using them does not make really sense, Imagify can also display your webp images on your site.
+All of this can be enabled in the settings.
+For the images that are already optimized, you get the possibility to create the webp versions separately (one by one or in the settings page), but only if you kept a backup copy of the original images.
+* Improvement: the optimization process has been entirely rebuilt.
+This new process allows you to optimize as many thumnail sizes that you want.
+It also implies that many classes, functions, and hooks have been deprecated.
+* Improvement: compatibility with Flywheel.
+* Improvement: some error messages are now more accurate.
+* Fix: made sure to stop the optimization process if the backup process fails.
+Since the optimization process has been rebuilt, some other bugs have been fixed along the way.
+* Fix: an issue preventing directory creation.
+* Fix: a fatal error when uploading an image in NextGen Gallery, due to a recent change in NGG.
+* Imagify now requires WordPress 4.0+ and php 5.4+.
+* Support for the plugin WP Retina 2x has been dropped (maybe temporarily).

 = 1.8.4.1 - 2018/12/18 =
 * Improvement: prevent "unknown error" messages that some users are getting since yesterday.